sprabowo/next-compose-props/README.md

 };
 ```

 And export an async `getStaticProps` or `getServerSideProps` function on your pages like you usually would.
-Each props object is merged into one (your props won't be transferable from one function to another. it works async and independently).
+Each props object is merged into one (your props won't be transferable from one function to another. it works independently).

 ```tsx
 // pages/foo/[id].js